singhkunal2050/singhkunal2050v2/src/blog/2025-07-05-i-refactored-without-changing-a-feature-—-and-it-broke-everything.md

 ---

-A few weeks ago, I was working on a large refactor of our backend business logic.
+A few weeks ago, I was working on a large refactor of our business logic.
 The idea was simple: clean up the code, remove some duplication, and make things easier to maintain.

 I wasn’t changing any feature.